 Have a sense of how your numbers compare to the total sales your business generates.
 It will help you determine if a drop in reporting later is because of trouble or because Facebook simply isn’t reporting all of your sales.

 Know the Potential Impact

-Everyone will be impacted by this, regardless of whether you have an iOS audience.
+Everyone will be impacted by this, regardless of whether you have an iOS This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.
 But, certainly, those with an audience concentrated on iOS devices will feel it the most.

 You should also uncover what percentage of your audience is on an iOS device.
 The impact of opt-outs from tracking will be felt here, resulting in shrinking custom audiences and events reported.

 You can find this in Facebook Analytics.
 Select an Event Source Group that includes at least your pixel (could include any and all assets).
 Use a wide time range and then create a filter at the top for people who used a particular app or device (select iOS for Device OS).

 Then you’ll see the percentage of your total audience using iOS.